VictorineHerbin/HelloProj/README.txt

 Exercices de CICD

 Editer de nouveaux workflows :
-- ninja
+- ninja                       --
-- Rel/Debug
+- Rel/Debug                   -- OK
-- Windows/Linux
+- Windows/Linux               --
-- Déploiement continu
+- Déploiement continu         -- OK

 # This starter workflow is for a CMake project running on a single platform.
 There is a different starter workflow if you need cross-platform coverage.
 # See: https://github.com/actions/starter-workflows/blob/main/ci/cmake-multi-platform.yml